Harihara: Depictions

 Harihara is depicted in art as split down the middle, one half representing Shiva, the other half representing Vishnu.
 The Shiva half will have the matted locks of a yogic master piled high on his head and sometimes will wear a tiger skin, reserved for the most revered ascetics.
 Shiva's pale skin may be read as ash-covered in his role as an ascetic.
 The Vishnu half will wear a tall crown and other jewelry, representing his responsibility for maintaining world order.
 Vishnu's black skin represents holiness.
 Broadly, these distinctions serve to represent the duality of humble religious influence in the ascetic and authoritative secular power in the king or householder.
 However, in other aspects Shiva also takes on the authoritative position of householder, a position which is directly at odds with the ascetic position depicted in his Harihara manifestation.

 Harihara has been part of temple iconography throughout South Asia and Southeast Asia, with some illustrations listed in the following table.
-In some states, the concept of Harihara appears through alternate names and its progeny; for example, temples incorporating Ayyappan and Shasta deities in Kerala illustrate this Hindu tradition there since at least the 7th century.
+In some states, the concept of Harihara appears through alternate names and its progeny.